csmanea/testing-workshops/oci-ignite-advanced/create-oke/create-oke-cluster.md

   Select **Managed** for the **Node type**, and **Private workers** for the **Kubernetes worker nodes**.

-*Optionally choose visibility of the Kubernetes Worker Nodes to Public Workers if you want public access to your nodes and number of nodes to 2 or 1 if you want reduced number of nodes*
+*Optionally choose the visibility of the Kubernetes Worker Nodes to Public Workers if you want public access to your nodes and the number of nodes to 2 or 1 if you want a reduced number of nodes*

   ![Select the required details.](images/configure-cluster-oke2.png " ")

-7. Select *AMD Rome E3 Flex*, then select **1** as number of OCPUs, and **16 GB** as the amount of memory, and under **Node Count** select **3** as number of nodes.
+7. Select *AMD Rome E3 Flex*, then select **1** as the number of OCPUs, and **16 GB** as the amount of memory, and under **Node Count** select **3** as the number of nodes.

   Click **Next** at the bottom of the window.